rsms/inter/README.md

 - Regular — master
   - Italic
+- Medium — derived from Regular and Black by mixing
+  - MediumItalic
-- Bold — master
+- Bold — derived from Regular and Black by mixing
   - BoldItalic
-- Medium — derived from Regular and Bold by mixing
-  - MediumItalic
-- Black — derived from Regular and Bold by mixing
+- Black — master
   - BlackItalic

-Future versions will hopefully include lighter weights.
+Future versions may include lighter weights.

 ### Font metrics